Cataloguing, digitization and online presentation of the historical archive of the music publishing house Schott

 - Archive of first editions

 The archive of first editions offers content that complements the production archive: It contains one fully intact printed specimen each, untouched except for a stamp and a number entry, of the publishing house's imprint "B. Schott's Söhne, Mainz".
 In total, it comprises a segment of around 4,800 works of the time from around 1925 to 1946/ 50, which are classified in the ascending order of the publishing house numbers.
 The collection is protected by copyright almost in its entirety and will therefore be catalogued online for the time being.
 The individual specimens can be searched and ordered in the online catalogue BSB DISCOVER!, bearing the call number Mus.Schott.Ea [numerus currens].

 - Old Schott archive

 This archive, which is also referred to as "historical archive", is a separate background library of the Schott publishing house for sources and works without a concrete intention to publish.
-It contains around 4,000 individual works in the form of music manuscripts, external printed editions, of which there are partly several copies, text books, book publications and documentary material, thus covering the epoch between the 18th and the end of the 20th century.
-As of 2017, the holdings will be made searchable in the online catalogue of the Bayerische Staatsbibliothek, and the music manuscripts additionally in the database of RISM.
+It contains around 4,000 individual works in the form of music manuscripts, external printed editions, of which there are partly several copies, text books, book publications and documentary material, thus covering the epoch from the 18th to the end of the 20th century.
+Since 2022, the holdings have been made searchable in the online catalogue of the Bayerische Staatsbibliothek, and the music manuscripts additionally in the database of RISM.